HatefDastour/hatefdastour.github.io/_pages/about.md

 <p style='text-align: justify;'>
 My name is Hatef Dastour and I am a Data Science enthusiast.
 Upon completion of my BSc and MSc degrees in Applied Mathematics in Iran, I joined the <a href="https://www.ucalgary.ca/">University of Calgary</a> to pursue my Ph.D. studies in January 2016.
 <br>
 Before completing my Ph.D. in Mathematics and Statistics at the end of December 2019, I had finished on a number of research projects in the fields of Applied Numerical Analysis and Mathematics and had worked as a sessional instructor for a few semesters at the University of Calgary.
-My research interests focus on the applications of the wave equations in industrial problems and topics in data science.
+My research interests focus on the applications of the wave equation in industrial problems and topics in data science.
 <br>
 I am a tech enthusiast driven to learn about the new advancements in technology.
 I also enjoy working out, hiking, and spending time with family and friends.
 </p>